Tony Scott

-Early life
+Early life and education

 Scott was born in Tynemouth, at the time in Northumberland, now in North Tyneside, North East England, the youngest of three sons of Elizabeth (née Williams) and Colonel Francis Percy Scott, who served in the Royal Engineers.
 Dixon Scott, a grand uncle, was a pioneer of the cinema chain, opening cinemas around Tyneside.
 One Tyneside Cinema, in Newcastle, is the last remaining newsreel cinema operating in the United Kingdom.
 Tony was a pupil at Rosebank School in Hartlepool, West Hartlepool College of Art and graduating from Sunderland Art School with a fine arts degree.
 At the age of 16, he appeared in the short film Boy and Bicycle, Ridley's directorial debut (he was 23).
+He was a player of Stockton Rugby Football Club's junior Colts team in the 1960s, and later became the club's patron.

 Tony Scott continued his studies in art in Leeds after failing to gain admission to the Royal College of Art in London (he would succeed in a later attempt).
 In 1969, he made a short film based on the Ambrose Bierce story "One of the Missing".
 As Ridley had previously cast him in a film, Tony reciprocated by giving his brother a role in the production.
 "The film cost £1,000", he recalled in April 2012.
 While at the Royal College of Art, where he was taught by Raymond Durgnat, he starred in "Don't Walk", a film by fellow students Hank Onrust and Richard Stanley.
 The film credits state it was "made for BUNAC by MARCA films at the Royal College of Art".
 Again following in Ridley's footsteps, Tony graduated from the Royal College of Art, although he intended to become a painter.
 Their eldest brother Frank had earlier joined the British Merchant Navy.